deadlydog/deadlydog.github.io/_posts/2022-10-10-Run-PowerShell-as-another-user.md

 SSH requires PowerShell 6 or later, and supports both password (for interactive sessions) and key-based user authentication.
 [See the docs](https://learn.microsoft.com/en-us/powershell/scripting/learn/remoting/ssh-remoting-in-powershell-core?view=powershell-7.2) for more details on using SSH.

+You can read more about WinRM and PowerShell remoting in the docs [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_remote?view=powershell-7.2) and [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_remote_requirements?view=powershell-7.2).

 ## Needing to run PowerShell as admin

 As mentioned above, running commands against `localhost` requires you to be running PowerShell as admin.
 This is typically easy to do if you are running PowerShell interactively (assuming your user is an administrator).

-[Adam's blog](https://adamtheautomator.com/powershell-run-as-administrator/) describes many different ways that you can launch the interactive PowerShell command prompt as admin.
+[This blog](https://adamtheautomator.com/powershell-run-as-administrator/) describes many different ways that you can launch the interactive PowerShell command prompt as admin.
 Near the end it also mentions two ways to run a PowerShell script as admin: using `Start-Process PowerShell -Verb RunAs`, and using the Windows Task Scheduler.

 If we need to run a PowerShell script as admin in another system however, such as a CI/CD pipeline in Azure DevOps Pipelines or GitHub Actions, we don't always have control over if the PowerShell process is started as admin or not.